pyx-project/pyx/manual/metapost.rst

 .. class:: line(keepangles=False)

-   A straight line which corresponds to the MetaPost command "-".
+   A straight line which corresponds to the MetaPost command "--".
 The option *keepangles* will guarantee a continuous tangent.
 (The curvature may become discontinuous, however.)
+This behavior is achieved by turning adjacent knots into roughknots with specified angles.
+Note that a smoothknot and a roughknot with given curlyness do behave differently near a line.

 .. class:: tensioncurve(ltension=1, latleast=False, rtension=None, ratleast=None)